 Again, the lesson materials provide instructions for Windows.
 You are welcome to install on another platform, but you are on your own for instructions and troubleshooting.

-- If you do not already have Java on your computer, visit the Java download page and install the latest version of Java.
+- If you do not already have Java 8 on your computer, visit the Java download page and install the latest version of Java 8.
 Make note of the file system location where you install it.
 You will need this when you set up GeoServer.
-In case that a new Java version will be released during the course and your computer asks you whether it should install the update, be warned that GeoServer may stop working if you decide to do so, until you adapt the Java path in the GeoServer startup .bat file.
+In case that a new Java version will be released during the course and your computer asks you whether it should install the update.
+Be warned that if you decide to do so, GeoServer may stop working until you adapt the Java path in the GeoServer startup .bat file.
+Also, it is important that this is a version of Java 8; GeoServer most likely won't run with Java 9 or higher.

 You'll see a bunch of status messages appearing in a black and white console, like the following.